JamesSo1/Project-1-The-Parks-of-Queens-App/README.md

 Submitted by: James So

 This web app utilizes React to display information regarding public parks within Queens, New York.
-This app is meant to be used by Queens locals who are looking for amazing parks in Queens.
+This app is meant to be used by Queens locals who are looking for amazing parks to visit.

 Time spent: 3 hours spent in total